lipnerova/datasciencecoursera/06_StatisticalInference/SI03 - common distributions.md

 ![poissonDist](equations/poissonDist.png?raw=true)

+* &#955; is the average number of events in an interval
 * The mean is &#955;
 * The variance is &#955;
 * The function is defined only at integer values, from 0 to INF